 We have a range of distinctive research strength: Philosophy; Political Theory; Contemporary Irish Political History; European Politics; International Politics, Comparative Ethnic Conflict.
 Lists of members of staff and their research interests can be accessed here.

 In each of these areas, important and pioneering work has been published by members of the School (with leading academic presses and in journals with high international standing), and major projects of research are ongoing in all of these fields.
 Several of these projects are funded by research councils in the UK and Ireland and by the EU.
 In addition to research carried out by academic and research staff, we are committed also to the supervision of high-quality research students in our areas of expertise, and have a vibrant postgraduate research culture.
 For further information on current projects, please see our research student pages.

 Across the School we pride ourselves in the high quality of our teaching, and this was reflected most recently in the very positive outcome of our Educational Enhancement Process in March 2014.
 We have a large and lively group of undergraduate students taking either single honours degrees in Politics, Philosophy, International Politics and Conflict Studies and Politics, Philosophy and Economics (PPE) or joint honours degrees in Politics, Philosophy and International Studies.

-We are located in five recently refurbished Victorian houses near the middle of University Square.
-The General Office is on the ground floor of 25 University Square (locate us here ).
-The office is normally open Monday-Friday from 9.00 am - 1.00 pm and 2pm - 4pm, (closed for staff meeting Tuesday 2.30pm to 3pm).
+We are located in four recently refurbished Victorian houses near the middle of University Square.
+The General Office is on the ground floor of 25 University Square (locate us here).
+The office is normally open Monday-Friday from 9am-1pm and 2pm-5pm.